flycheck/flycheck/doc/contributor/contributing.rst

   eventually be removed.
 - ``make integ`` runs all integration tests for Flycheck syntax checkers.
 These tests are very dependent on the checker programs and their versions; expect failures when running this target.
+Set :makevar:`SELECTOR` to run only tests matching a specific ERT selector, e.g. ``make SELECTOR='(language haskell)' integ`` to run only integration tests for Haskell.  ``make LANGUAGE=haskell integ`` is a shortcut for this.

 .. _Cask: http://cask.readthedocs.org/
 .. _Buttercup: https://github.com/jorgenschaefer/emacs-buttercup